Flags of Salt Lake City

 There are four flags of Salt Lake City.
 The primary one, the Sego Flag, consists of two horizontal bars of blue and white with a sego lily in the canton.
 It was adopted in 2020 after a city-wide contest to replace a previous flag.
 The blue and white stripes symbolize the water and salt of the Great Salt Lake, on the shores of which the city stands.
 Additionally, the white recalls the Winter Olympics, which were held in Salt Lake City in 2002.
 Sego is the state flower of Utah, recognized for its resistance to arid climate and the importance of the plant's edible bulbs to Shoshone and Latter-day Saint pioneers.
 Three sego petals in the flag refer to the fact that Salt Lake City is the only state capital with a three-word name.
 The golden center of the sego is intended to symbolize the future of the city.
 This is the fourth flag in the history of the city.

-In May 2025, the city council approved mayor Erin Mendenhall's designs for three new city flags:
+In May 2025, the city council approved mayor Erin Mendenhall's designs for three new official city flags: